grafana/k6-docs/docs/sources/k6-studio/set-up/settings.md

 There are two configuration options for proxy mode:

-- **Regular**: all requests are performed from the system k6 Studio is running from.
-This is the default value.
+- **Regular**: default mode where k6 Studio proxy requests.
-- **Upstream**: all requests are forwarded to an upstream server.
+- **Upstream**: this mode is useful when your system is already behind another proxy, so you need k6 Studio to forward requests to it instead.

 If you choose the **Upstream** mode, you have to configure a **Server URL** value, and you can optionally provide authentication credentials and a certificate file.